 Cooking carrots with the skin more than double their antioxidant power.
 You should boil the carrots whole before slicing because it prevents these nutrients from going into the cooking water.
 Avoid fried carrots as it has been found to reduce the number of carotenoids.

 All living things are made up of cells, and in vegetables, important nutrients are sometimes trapped within these cell walls.
-When vegetables are cooked, the walls break down, a nutrient that can be more easily absorbed by the body.
+When vegetables are cooked, the walls break down, a nutrient that the body can more easily absorb.
 Cooking asparagus breaks down its cell wall, making it more available for the absorption of vitamins A, B9, C, and E.

-Mushrooms contain large amounts of the antioxidant ergothioneine, which is released during cooking.
+Mushrooms contain large amounts of the antioxidant ergothioneine released during cooking.
 Antioxidants help break down “free radicals”, chemicals that can damage our cells, causing illness and aging.

 Spinach is rich in nutrients including iron, magnesium, calcium, and zinc.
 However, these nutrients are more easily absorbed when cooking spinach.
 This is because spinach contains oxalic acid (a compound found in many plants) that inhibits the absorption of iron and calcium.
 Heating spinach releases bound calcium, which makes it more available for the body to absorb.